gmarmari/MarLib/README.md

 How to add this library to your project:

 - Gradle
-Add it in your root build.gradle at the end of repositories:

 Step 1.
-Add the JitPack repository to your build file
+Add the JitPack in your root build.gradle at the end of repositories:
 	allprojects {
 		repositories {
 			...